Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 ![Preview](https://github.com/Robotix22/UEFI-Guides/blob/main/Mu-Qcom/Porting/Synchronous-Exception.jpg)

-One of these Drivers causes the Issue, In that Example it it PILDxe, you can cut it for now.
+One of these Drivers causes the Issue, In that Example it it PILDxe, you can commend it for now.